Effects of noise on performance of Bernstein-Vazirani algorithm: Typical probability Distributions on sphere

 \subsection{Discrete circular distribution}

 The circular distribution, also known as ``polar distribution", is the uniform distribution of random values of angles in the range $[0, 2\pi)$.
-It is analogous to the uniformly distributed points on the perimeter of a circle of fixed radius.
+Specifically, the discrete circular distribution around the mean $(1,\pi/2,0)$ represents uniformly distributed points on the perimeter of a circle of fixed radius.
 We consider the disordered Hadamard gate to transform the state $\ket{0}$ to a random state which can be represented by a point on the perimeter of a circle, parallel to the $y-z$ plane, drawn symmetrically around the mean $(1,\pi/2,0)$, on the surface of the Bloch sphere.
-Such circles can be defined using a parameter, $d$, which is the angle made by the points on the circle with the line joining the center of the circle and the center of the Bloch sphere at the center of the sphere.
+Such circles can be defined using a parameter, $d_D$, which is the angle made by the points on the circle with the line joining the center of the circle and the Bloch sphere at the center of the sphere.
+For a particular discrete circular distribution this circle is fixed and the probability of transforming $\ket{0}$ to a point on the circle is uniformly distributed and on any point outside the circle is 0.
 To calculate the strength of this circular distribution, we imagine the random points to be distributed around $z$-axis on the perimeter of a circle, parallel to the $x-y$ plane, on the surface of the Bloch sphere.
-Using Eq. (\ref{eq-var}), we get the standard deviation of the distribution, i.e.,
+Using Eq. (\ref{eq-var}), we get the standard deviation of the distribution for fixed $d_D$, i.e.,

-When $d$ becomes zero, $\sigma_{QD}$ reduces to zero, and the disorder distribution becomes concentrated on a point.

-The points on the circular distribution can be generated by fixing $\theta$ at $d$ and randomly choosing $\phi$ within the whole range, $[0,2\pi]$.
+The points on the circular distribution on the sphere for different noise strengths can be generated by fixing $\theta$ at $d_D$ and randomly choosing $\phi$ within the whole range, $[0,2\pi)$.
 The resulting points will have mean along the $z$ direction.
-Thus, we have to just rotate these points properly to get a distribution having mean along $x$-axis.
-Since in this particular distribution, one parameter, $\theta$, takes discrete values, we consider it as a discrete distribution.
-One can observe that this distribution is not exactly discrete, because $\phi$ can still take continuous values.
-However, there is no completely discrete distribution that can exhibit rotational symmetry around the mean direction on the surface of the Bloch sphere.
+Thus, we have to just rotate these points properly to get a discrete circular distribution having mean along $x$-axis.
+Since for a particular discrete distribution, one parameter, $\theta$, of spherical polar coordinate remains fixed and takes distinct discrete values for different distributions, we refer the distribution as discrete.